amtega/ansible_role_packages/README.md

 A list of all the default variables for this role is available in `defaults/main.yml`.

-The role setups the followin facts:
+The role setups the following facts:

 - `ansible_python_interpreter`: python interpreter in the virtualenv.
 Only available if the virtualenv is configured,there are python packages and role variable `packages_python_set_ansible_interpreter` is enabled